 Mark and his team at Richmond are specialists in traditional wooden boatbuilding, crafting vessels from skiffs and punts, to cutters and wherries.
 Their knowledge and interest in the history of traditional boatbuilding on the Thames is clear in the formation of the Thames Wherry Trust.
 In 1990, the Trust built a Thames Wherry, Rose in June, the first in 150 years.
 Mark also adapted the design of the wherry, combining it with a skiff to form his own unique boat, the ‘Skerry’.

 Never one to shy away from a challenge, Mark built the Jubilant, a replica of an 18th Century barge, to celebrate the Queen’s Golden Jubilee in 2002.
 In 2011, Mark and his team were invited to build Gloriana, an 18-oared, 88 foot long row barge for the Queen’s Jubilee.
 Nothing like it had been built on the Thames in over 200 years.
 The build took 19 weeks with over 60 craftsmen at work.
 Gloriana was launched at Isleworth, and named by the Queen in a ceremony in April 2012.

-In pictures: Building the Gloriana
+Building the Gloriana

 William Colley Racing Boats

 Also at Richmond is William Colley, known as Bill, who may be the last remaining builder of wooden racing boats on the Thames.
 His career began in 1952, aged 14, when he was apprenticed with the famous Sim’s boatbuilding family in Putney.
 Sim’s has a history dating back to 1864, and were famed for their boat building at Hammersmith, including the construction of eights used in the Oxford-Cambridge boat race.
 In the 1960s, the Olympic single sculler, Vyacheslav Ivanov called George Sims “the Stradivarius of boat builders”.